OHBA-analysis/osl-dynamics/doc/install.rst

 TensorFlow Versions
 -------------------

+osl-dynamics v2.1+ requires tensorflow 2.19 and tensorflow-probability 0.25.

-osl-dynamics has been tested with the following versions:
+osl-dynamics v2.0.0-2.0.2 has been tested with the following versions:

 .. list-table::
    :widths: 25 25